jlund/ansible-ufw/README.md

       - { address: "2607:f8b0:4004:802::1001",          port: 53,   protocol: udp }
       - { address: "2a03:2880:2110:df07:face:b00c:0:1", port: 9312, protocol: tcp }

-**ufw_whitelisted_ports**: A list of ports that the firewall should allow access to.
-The default is to open port 22.
+**ufw_whitelisted_ports**: A list of port and protocol pairs that the firewall should allow access to.
+The default is to open port 22 over TCP.
 This variable applies to incoming connections from both IPv4 and IPv6 clients.
-If you wanted to allow access to SSH and Nginx, you might do something like this:
+If you wanted to allow access to SSH, DNS, and Nginx, you might do something like this:

     ufw_whitelisted_ports:
-      - 22
-      - 80
-      - 443
+      -  { port: 22,  protocol: tcp }
+      -  { port: 53,  protocol: udp }
+      -  { port: 80,  protocol: tcp }
+      -  { port: 443, protocol: tcp }

 License
 -------